 Report

-From a safe place, call DEHS (612) 626-6002 during working hours, 911 after hours (Twin Cities Campus 911 operators will contact on-call DEHS personnel).
+From a safe place, call 911 and requests AHERPS (Twin Cities Campus 911 operators will contact on-call DEHS personnel).

 Report that this is an emergency and give your name, phone and location; location of the spill; the name and amount of material spilled; extent of injuries; safest route to the spill.